17 painters, illustrators, photographers and digital artists have joined a campaign to help protect Australian rainforest and reef.

-Local artist Zion Levy Stewart tells why he’s involved with the campaign, “I live in paradise and want all the animals birds and trees to be safe.
-I also love to swim in the ocean and paint the fish and blue sea.”
+Local artist Zion Levy Stewart tells why he’s involved with the campaign, “I live in paradise and want all the animals, birds, and trees to be safe.
+I also love to swim in the ocean and paint the fish and the blue sea.”

-“We’re honored to be working with such a diverse range of artists who can help tell the story of these special places and why they need protecting,” says Rainforest Rescue CEO Julian Gray
+“We’re honoured to be working with such a diverse range of artists who can help tell the story of these special places and why they need protecting,” says Rainforest Rescue CEO Julian Gray

 All the #rainforest2reef artists have generously donated their work to help protect these special places.
 The 21 artworks have been printed on non-plastic, recyclable and compostable cups to help promote the campaign.
 The BioPak art series cups are now available from coffee shops across Australia and New Zealand.

-To help support the campaign, BioPak are donating $1 for every Instagram image of the cups with the #rainforest2reef hashtag.
+To help support the campaign, BioPak is donating $1 for every Instagram image of the cups with the #rainforest2reef hashtag.

 Want more good Rainforest news in your life?